sunknudsen/privacy-guides/how-to-install-and-use-veracrypt-on-tails/README.md

 Click “+” under ”Additional Settings”, then “Administration Password”, set password, click “Add” and finally “Start Tails”.

-### Step 4: plug network cable or connect to Wi-Fi network and wait for Tor to be ready.
+### Step 4: plug in network cable or connect to Wi-Fi network and wait for Tor to be ready.

 Tor is ready